 Remember, the goal is to make your email easy to read and visually appealing.

 Content is the heart of your email blast campaign.
-With your template chosen, it’s time to fill it with compelling content.
+With your template chosen, it’s time to fill those strategic emails with valuable content.

 Start by writing your email blast.
 Focus on creating clear, engaging copy that speaks to your audience.

-Then, use the email editor to add and arrange different elements like product blocks, CTA buttons, countdown timers, etc. Remember to keep your design clean and your message persuasive while creating.
+Then, use the email editor to add and arrange different elements like product blocks, CTA buttons, countdown timers, etc. Remember to keep your overall email blast design clean and your message persuasive.

 Target Your Email List

-Segmentation ensures each recipient receives content aligned with their preferences and behaviors.
-It involves sending personalized emails to different segments (groups) of your email list.
+Audience segmentation ensures each recipient receives emails with content aligned with their preferences and behaviors.
+It involves sending relevant content to different segments (groups) of your email list.

 Then they can send a targeted email campaign for each group during a sale, ensuring higher open rates, click-through rates, and overall campaign success.